LBellosguardo/WorkoutDesignerApp/README.md

     - **GUI component for user to view / add / update / delete exercises** :white_check_mark:
     - **Integrate functionality between GUI and database components** :white_check_mark:
 - 'Create a Workout' page (current)
-- Functionality to generate a neatly formatted PDF document for a workout
+- Functionality to generate a neatly formatted Google sheets document for a workout
+    - **Connect to google sheets account via Google Cloud Services.** :white_check_mark:
+    - Generate desired sheet formatting / create a copy from a template
+    - Fill sheet with all workout components and information.
-- Functionality to generate a neatly formatted Excel document for a workout
+    - Functionality to save workout as a PDF file
 - 'Retrieve a Workout' page
 - 'Delete a Workout' page
 - Formatting and styling of the application